 Product Description

 Goznak/Bilibin Bone China Cup and Saucer.
-A special commission bone china cup and saucer by Goznak and made by the Imperial Porcelain Factory, i.e., Imperial Ceramic Works, and formerly Lomonosov Porcelain, in St. Petersburg.
-Goznak produces banknotes and coins for Russia, USSR, and Russia (sic) for over 200 years.
-The images, by Ivan Bilibin (1876-1942), are fragments from "The Golden Cockerel" by Alexander Pushkin.
+A decorated bone china cup and saucer that was specially commissioned by Goznak from the Imperial Porcelain Factory, aka, the Imperial Ceramic Works, (and formerly Lomonosov Porcelain), in St. Petersburg.
+Goznak is the producer of banknotes and coins for Russia, then the USSR, and finally, Russia for over 200 years.
+The images are from the works of Ivan Bilibin (1876-1942), and are fragments from "The Golden Cockerel" by Alexander Pushkin

-Bilibin was a Russian artist, illustrator and stage designer who took part in the Mir Iskusstva movement and contributed to the Ballets Russes.
-He was inspired by Slavic folklore, and gained renown in 1899, when he released his singular illustrations for a series of Russian fairy tale books.
+Ivan Bilibin (1876-1942) was a Russian artist, illustrator and stage designer who took part in the Mir Iskusstva movement and contributed to the Ballets Russes.
+He was inspired by Slavic folklore, and gained renown in 1899, when he released his singular illustrations for a series of Russian fairy tale books. books.